 For AFS debt securities in an unrealized loss position, we first determine whether we have the intent to sell, or it is more likely than not that we will be required to sell, the security before recovery of its amortized cost basis.
 If the criteria for intent or requirement to sell is met, the security's amortized cost is written down to fair value and the write down is charged against the ACL with any incremental impairment reported in earnings in the Provision for Credit Losses line on the Consolidated Statements of Income.
 For AFS debt securities that do not meet the criteria for intent or requirement to sell, we evaluate whether the decline in fair value has resulted from credit losses or other factors.
 We first qualitatively evaluate each security to assess whether a potential credit loss exists.
 If as a result of this qualitative analysis we expect to get all of our principal back, then we conclude that the present value of expected cash flows equals or exceeds its amortized cost and no credit loss exists.
-If it was determined that a potential credit loss is recorded through the ACL and limited to the amount the fair value is less than the amortized cost basis.
+If it was determined that a potential credit loss exists, we compare the present value of cash flows expected to be collected with our amortized cost basis.
+The credit loss is recorded through the ACL and limited to the amount the fair value is less than the amortized cost basis.
 We have made an accounting policy election for each major security type of AFS debt securities to adjust the effective interest rate used to discount expected cash flows to consider the timing of expected cash flows resulting from expected prepayments.
 Impairment for noncredit-related factors is recorded in OCI, net of income taxes.